The Google Page Experience update is a set of new SEO ranking signals that Google is planning to release in June 2021.

 Improving Core Web Vitals

-To improve the Core Web Vitals Page Experience signal on WordPress, you’ll mostly want to focus on implementing performance best practices and speeding up your site.
+To improve the Core Web Vitals Page Experience signal on WordPress, you’ll mostly want to focus on page speed optimization for your WordPress site.
 Creating a more lightweight, optimized site will help you better user experience and improve Google’s metrics.

 To implement those best practices without needing any technical knowledge, you can use the WP Rocket plugin.